kgilds/kwgsite/content/notes.md

 # Working notes raw

+### 07/02/2018

+> 50 minutes

+finished pushing, pull request, and merge q4.
+Started working on functions for academic success.
+Created test notebook have a working type for count; need get to percent, test functions as well; need solid percent, counts and supplemental data.

+### 07/01/2018

+> 250 minutes

+Finished the matches for the academic data, successfully added to getreal package and tested in bookdown environment.
+Everything seems to be working fine

 ### 06/03/2018
 Yesterday 06/02/2018 downloaded updated data and ran all.
 Think I got teacher and parent survey where I want.
 Strategy will be put the table as they are now but collapse some of the levels so that graph can be a bit cleaner or focused; currently I would have to run the width wider and the output to word is sub-optimal.
 There is a function in Forcats that will do this.